rainerb16/Veneer-Art-Marketplace/README.md

 <h3><b>How To Run</h3></b>
-- Initialize git $ bash in terminal
+-Initialize git $ bash in terminal

-- use python3 veneer.py
+-Use python3 veneer.py

-- Be sure to uncomment testing parameters at the bottom of the code to test
+-Be sure to uncomment testing parameters at the bottom of the code to test